ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

-HPE Cray provide, as standard, an MPICH implementation of the message passing interface which is specifically optimised for the ARCHER2 network.
+HPE Cray provide, as standard, an MPICH implementation of the message passing interface which is specifically optimised for the ARCHER2 interconnect.
 The current implementation supports MPI standard version 3.1.

 The HPE Cray MPICH implementation is linked into software by default when compiling using the standard wrapper scripts: `cc`, `CC` and `ftn`.

-You do not need to do anything to make HPE Cray MPICH available when you log into ArCHER2, it is available by default to all users.
+You do not need to do anything to make HPE Cray MPICH available when you log into ARCHER2, it is available by default to all users.

 #### Switching to alternative UCX MPI implementation